-- 1. The plugins:gsp:sso\server\certificate\constraints variable specifies certificate constraints that apply only to the X.509 certificate from the login server.
-If the login server's certificate fails to match these constraints, a CORBA::NO\PERMISSION exception is thrown on the client side. - In this example, the client requires a secure SSL/TLS connection and requires the target server to authenticate itself with an X.509 certificate.
+- 1. The plugins:gsp:sso_server_certificate_constraints variable specifies certificate constraints that apply only to the X.509 certificate from the login server.
+If the login server's certificate fails to match these constraints, a CORBA::NO_PERMISSION exception is thrown on the client side. - In this example, the client requires a secure SSL/TLS connection and requires the target server to authenticate itself with an X.509 certificate.
 The client also supports the SSL/TLS EstablishTrustInClient Option.

-Note: Irrespective of the level of security required by the these configuration settings, the SSO client always requires the the login server connection to be secure and authenticated by an X.509 certificate.
-The only way you can reduce the level of security required by the login server connection is by setting the plugins:gsp:enforce\secure\comms\to\sso\server variable to false.
+Note: Irrespective of the level of security required by the these configuration settings, the SSO client always requires the login server connection to be secure and authenticated by an X.509 certificate.
+The only way you can reduce the level of security required by the login server connection is by setting the plugins:gsp:enforce_secure_comms_to_sso_server variable to false.

-- The client must have its own X.509 certificate to authenticate itself to the target.
-In this example, the SSL/TLS principal sponsor is used to specify the location of a PKCS#12 file containing the client's certificate. - The CSI authentication over transport policy must support EstablishTrustInClient to enable the sending of usernames and passwords in CSIv2 service contexts. - 5.
-The plugins:gsp:enable\x509\sso variable is set to true to enable the X.509 single sign-on behavior.
+- 3. This setting enforces strict checking of reply messages from the server, to make sure the server actually supports CSIv2. - 4.
+The client must have its own X.509 certificate to authenticate itself to the target.
+In this example, the SSL/TLS principal sponsor is used to specify the location of a PKCS#12 file containing the client's certificate. - The CSI authentication over transport policy must support EstablishTrustInclient to enable the sending of usernames and passwords in CSIv2 service contexts. - 6.
+The plugins:gsp:enable_x509_sso variable is set to true to enable the X.509 single sign-on behavior.